Campbellton, Florida: Geography

-Campbellton is located in northwestern Jackson County at (30.948587, –85.396472).
+Campbellton is located in northwestern Jackson County.
 It sits on a small hill at the junction of U.S. Route 231 and Florida State Road 2.
 US-231 leads north 19 mi to Dothan, Alabama, and south 63 mi to Panama City.
 Marianna, the Jackson County seat, is 17 mi to the southeast of Campbellton via US-231 and Florida State Road 73.
 SR 2 leads east from Campbellton 15 mi to Malone and west 6 mi to Graceville.
 SR 273 leads southwest from Campbellton 15 mi to Chipley.

 According to the United States Census Bureau, Campbellton has a total area of 6.7 km2, of which 6.5 km2 are land and 0.2 sqkm, or 2.48%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Campbellton has a humid subtropical climate zone (Cfa).